Main navigation

 Academic Policies, Procedures & Forms

 Student and Academic Services (SAS) serves as the primary contact for academic information and assistance for SPAA students, including academic advising.
-(Please refer to the BA Academic Advising or MPA Academic Advising sections below for advisement information specific to each degree program.)

 - Register for courses online using Rutgers WebReg.
 This service is available to all students at the university during registration unless they have a hold on their account.